 Acubed will support Airbus’ ENSURE research by running simulations in its proprietary simulation tool, USim.
 USim provides a digital twin of each element in the UTM ecosystem, simulating vehicles and operators as well as a set of prototype UTM services for researchers to explore operationally relevant scenarios and develop procedures for this DAR service.

 SPATIO - U-Space Separation Management

 Maintaining safe aircraft separation is a key element of ATM.
 As larger numbers of UAS join our airspace, effective separation management is vital to avoid mid-air collisions.
 SPATIO research will address advanced services related to separation and capacity management in U-space.

 Airbus’ contribution to SPATIO will build on previous demand capacity balancing work done by METRON Aviation (an Airbus-owned company) and Acubed in partnership with NASA, developing services for pre-flight strategic conflict management that identify imbalances between demand and capacity on resources constraining UAS operations.
 The SPATIO project aims to develop a Dynamic Capacity Management service as well as a Strategic Conflict Resolution service.
 For in-flight tactical separation management, the project’s goal is to develop both manual and automated approaches to conflict resolution.

-While the SESAR 3 Joint Undertaking involves dozens of partners and projects, Acubed participation not only provides expertise in key innovative fields, but proven experience in the broader framework of UTM and UTM.
+While the SESAR 3 Joint Undertaking involves dozens of partners and projects, Acubed participation not only provides expertise in key innovative fields, but proven experience in the broader framework of ATM and UTM.
 From low-altitude drone operations to innovative high-altitude aircraft, Airbus’ SESAR 3 participation provides unique expertise toward the goal of an integrated and sustainable Digital European Sky.